adubredu/mpcinterface/README.md

 \end{align}
 $$

-this package provides convenience functions that re-formulate the MPC problem into a canonical Quadratic Program of the form
+this package re-formulates the MPC problem into a canonical Quadratic Program of the form

 $$
 \begin{align}